 Encouraging innovation at all levels of a business may even bring about change initiatives and constructive ideas from employees who aren’t part of the organization’s leadership or management team, which can provide valuable perspectives.

+Consider utilizing tools like surveys or instituting test groups to invite participation and candid feedback from your team.
 Whether you’re assembling a committee to collaborate on a specific change initiative, hosting programs that encourage entry-level employees to present their new ideas or asking for one-on-one feedback, it’s important to include your team in the process so they will be more understanding and supportive of change.

 4. Measure Your Probability and Adjust